Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/README.md

 ## Home Assistant Setup (optional)

-As an option, this project interfaces with Home Assistant (HA) via topic "device1/temperature" and "device1/humidity".
+As an option, this project publishes to Home Assistant (HA) via topic "device1/temperature" and "device1/humidity".

 To implement it in HA, open the file editor to mqtt.yaml, and enter the following under the sensor section: